Skip to main content

 There has been a lot of investor and customer interest in dexterous robots that can handle goods efficiently without breaking them—it’s one of the frontiers of artificial intelligence and automation.
 Companies such as Rethink Robotics, Amazon Robotics (formerly Kiva Systems), Fetch Robotics, Empire Robotics, and Harvest Automation operate in the increasingly crowded sector.

-Tags: robotics, Startups
+Tags: robotics, startups

 Press Contact: Kirsten Mabry | (617) 495-4157